Definitive Img Comparison slider Press "Enter" to skip to content

 2.Usability

-As far as I can tell, there seem to be two variations of the lens barrel, with different designs for the focus ring and aperture ring.
-The one I’m introducing here appears to be the early model.
+There appear to be two variations of the lens barrel.
+From what I’ve seen, the focus and aperture ring designs differ between the early and late models.
+The one described here is believed to be the early model.

-Lens information for this lens is well summarized in “About Konica LTM Interchangeable Lenses,” which is also listed in the reference link.
-Since it is a Japanese-made lens, it is relatively easy to find on the second-hand market.
-There are plenty of lens reviews and information available, including on the aforementioned site, for an old lens.
+Information about this lens can be found in “About Konica LTM Interchangeable Lenses” at the reference link.
+Since it’s a Japanese-made lens, it’s relatively easy to find on the used market.
+There are many lens reviews and other information available for this vintage lens, including on the aforementioned website.

 3.Summary